Democratic hopeful Cory Booker appearing at a town hall in Charleston Monday night

 Democratic presidential candidate Cory Booker will spend his Monday night in Charleston, where he will take part in a town hall just days after taking questions on the national debate stage.

-Kimpson has hosted similar events with two other presidential candidates during this election cycle so far.
+Kimpson has hosted similar events with two other presidential candidates during this election cycle.

 The first was former Texas Rep. Beto O'Rourke in March.
 The most recent candidate to participate in Kimpson's presidential town hall series was former Vice President Joe Biden.